poorsquinky/resume/resume.md

 Interested in a broad range of arts from music, metalwork, digital interactive installations, all the way down to French pastry and costume design.
-Frequently found outdoors
+Frequently found outdoors as well.

 Currently developing experience with machine learning, researching realtime audio classification via Tensorflow and PyTorch.
 Also wrapping up a project in the Godot game engine.
-Always tinkering with something
+Always tinkering with something.

-Active in the Free Software community and owner/maintainer of a medium-sized Mastodon instance
+Active in the Free Software community and owner/maintainer of a medium-sized Mastodon instance.

-Member of the Black Rock Rangers, a trained volunteer organization that performs safety, crisis and conflict mediation at large-scale events
+Member of the Black Rock Rangers, a trained volunteer organization that performs safety, crisis and conflict mediation at large-scale events.

 -----